 - If it does not help, you could boot into Recovery using Windows DVD or the Recovery partition and run System Restore to restore your computer to a prior point.

-- In case of domain computers, check with your system administrator, if has applied any new restrictions.
+- In the case of domain computers, check with your system administrator, if it has applied any new restrictions.

 You can also try to use the iCacls command and see if it helps.
-This command line utility that can be used to modify security descriptors and NTFS file system permissions.
+This command-line utility can be used to modify security descriptors and NTFS file system permissions.

-Press Shift key and the Power button to restart your Windows PC.
+Press the Shift key and the Power button to restart your Windows PC.
 You will boot Advanced Menu options.
 Here click > Troubleshooting > Command prompt.
-In the CMD windw whih opens, type the following command to reset permissions.
+In the CMD window which opens, type the following command to reset permissions.

 cd /d c:\ icacls * /T /Q /C /RESET